Mayank0875/DSA-Problem/P13/Encrypted Message Key/problem.md

 ## Description

 You are a cryptographer trying to break a code.
 You have a sorted list of possible decryption keys.
 You need to check if your `target` key is in this list.
-Your function must take the sorted list of keys and the `target` key, and return a simple confirmation of its presence.
-The check must be extremely fast.
+Your function must take the sorted list of keys and the `target` key.
+Return 1 if the key is present otherwise 0.
 You must write an algorithm with O(log n) runtime complexity.

 ## Examples